 Basement Conversions in Kensington — questions

-Can I build a basement under my Kensington house?
+Can I build a basement under a Kensington garden-square house?

 In most cases yes, but within strict limits.
-RBKC's Policy CL7 generally allows only a single storey below ground, restricts garden basements to 50% of the garden, and requires at least one metre of permeable soil above any garden basement.
-We assess your specific site against the policy before committing to a design.
+RBKC's Policy CL7 generally allows a single storey below ground, restricts a garden basement to 50% of the garden, and requires at least a metre of permeable soil kept above it so the square's planting and drainage survive.
+We assess your specific W8 or SW7 site against the policy before designing anything.

-Generally no. The Royal Borough refuses more than one basement storey in almost all residential cases — multi-storey basements are only entertained on large comprehensively planned sites, not typical houses.
-We design to a single, well-proportioned storey that the council will support.
+Generally no. The Royal Borough refuses more than one storey below ground in almost all residential cases — multi-storey basements are only entertained on large, comprehensively planned sites, not garden-square houses.
+We design a single, well-proportioned storey the council will support.

 Planning a basement conversion in Kensington?